networknt/light-doc/content/en/tutorial/client/consul-discovery.md

 ```

-As you can see that we just do the lookup once and call the service apia once.
+As you can see, we do the lookup once and call the service apia once.
 This is to test the water to ensure that your application is working.
 Then we can loop it periodically.

 The following config files need to be updated to make the client work.
 But first thing first, we need to replace the default client.truststore with the one in light-example-4j/discovery/api_a/http-health/src/main/resources/config folder.
 That file contains the certificate from Consul server.
 Please refer to the [discovery tutorial][] for more info on prepare the client.truststore.

-consul.yml is needed to specify the consulUrl which is point to one of the nodes on our Consul cluster.
-As we are not register the client as a serivce, other properties in this file are not used.
+consul.yml is needed to specify the consulUrl which is pointing to one of the nodes on our Consul cluster.
+As we do not register the client as a service, other properties in this file are not used.

 ```
 # Consul URL for accessing APIs